Xytabich/Katsudon/README.md

 ```
 Or you can create an assembly folder via the menu: `Create/UDON Assembly Folder`

+All classes are compiled and stored directly in SerializedUdonProgramAsset, bypassing UdonAssemblyProgramAsset.
+This creates less garbage in the project, and the program is used to link the script and the UdonBehaviour on scene.
+Therefore, be careful not to delete this asset, otherwise the links on the scene will be broken.

 ### So far implemented
 - Interfaces
 - Abstract and generic classes